MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 |---------|---------|
 |`First('Language detection'.Predict("Bonjour").results).language`  | **fr** (country code for French)       |

 To save time and resources, save the result of a model call so that you can use it in multiple places.
 You can save an output into a global variable (for example,  *lang*).
-If you do this, you can use *lang* elsewhere in your app, to show, for example, the national flag associated with the language.
+If you do this, you can use *lang* elsewhere in your app, for example, to show the identified language and its confidence score in two different labels.

 |Input  |Output  |
 |---------|---------|
-|`Set(lang, First('Language detection'.Predict(TextInput1.OnChange).results).language)`       | Use these variables:<br/>`lang.score`<br/>`lang.language`
+|`Set(lang, First('Language detection'.Predict(TextInput1.OnChange).results).language)`       | Use these formulas:<br/>`lang.score`<br/>`lang.language`

 ### See also